-On 13 May 2008 the Australian Government announced the review of Australia's tax system known as the Henry Tax Review.
-The review will look at the current tax system and make recommendations to position Australia to deal with the demographic, social, economic and environmental challenges of the 21st century.
+On 13 May 2008 the Australian Government announced the review of Australia's tax system known as Australia's Future Tax System (the Henry Review).
+The review will look at the current taxation and superannuation system and make recommendations to position Australia to deal with the demographic, social, economic and environmental challenges of the 21st century.